-- RA = Address of the memory to be read. - RD = Data read from location RA during read operation. - PA = Address of the memory location to be programmed.
+- RA = Address of the memory to be read. - RD = Data read from location RA during read operation.

+PA = Address of the memory location to be programmed.
 Addresses latch on the falling edge of the WE# or CE# pulse, whichever happens later.

-- 1. See Table on page 14 for description of bus operations. - 2.
+- 1. See Table 7.1 on page 19 for description of bus operations. - 2.
 All values are in hexadecimal. - 3.
 All bus cycles are write cycles unless otherwise noted. - 4.
-Data bits DQ15-DQ8 are don't cares for unlock and command cycles. - Address bits A{MAX}:A16 are don't cares for unlock and command cycles, unless SA or PA required.
-(A{MAX} is the Highest Address pin.). - 6.
-No unlock or command cycles required when reading array data. - The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - 8.
-See Table on page 17 for device ID values and definitions. - 9.
+Data bits DQ15-DQ8 are don't cares for unlock and command cycles. - Address bits AMAX:A16 are don't cares for unlock and command cycles, unless SA or PA required.
+(AMAX is the Highest Address pin.). - 6.
+No unlock or command cycles required when reading array data. - 7.
+The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - 8.
+See Table 7.2 on page 22 for device ID values and definitions. - 9.
 The fourth, fifth, and sixth cycles of the autoselect command sequence are read cycles. - 10.
 The data is 00h for an unprotected sector and 01h for a protected sector.
-See Autoselect on page 16 for more information.
-This is same as PPB Status Read except that the protect and unprotect statuses are inverted here. - 11.
-The data value for DQ7 is "1" for a serialized, protected Secured Silicon Sector region and "0" for an unserialized, unprotected region.
-See Table on page 17 for data and definitions.
+See Autoselect on page 21 for more information.
+This is same as PPB Status Read except that the protect and unprotect statuses are inverted here.